-"Such groups do not add to the community's culture or entertainment," he said.
-“These groups still will be able to appear here at private halls but we do not feel we should invite this problem by making public facilities available.”
+"Such groups do not add to the community's culture or entertainment," he said back then.
+"These groups still will be able to appear here at private halls but we do not feel we should invite this problem by making public facilities available.”

-At the time, the Stones were in the midst of their second tour of the U.S., promoting their second stateside release, 12 X 5.
-The ban, which was extended to all rock concerts except for existing commitments, didn't last long.
-They returned to play the Cleveland Arena in June 1966.
+At the time, the Rolling Stones were promoting their sopohomore stateside release, 12 X 5.
+The ban, which was extended to all rock concerts except for existing commitments, didn't last long: They returned in June 1966 to play the Cleveland Arena.

-Six weeks before the Stones played, a Beatles concert, also at Public Hall, was stopped for 10 minutes due to similar behavior.
+Six weeks before the Stones performed, a Beatles's Public Hall concert was stopped for 10 minutes because of similar behavior.
 Though it ended up continuing, the mayhem of the concert also led to a ban on the Beatles performing in Cleveland.
-They, too, would return in 1966.
+They, too, returned in 1966.